 Another thing of note – which at the time seemed unrelated – was I had not really eaten a good bagel in Arizona.
 I knew they had to exist somewhere in the state.
 On the East Coast, finding a good bagel is effortless.
 Was it really “something in the water,” as I kept hearing people say?

 Were these two things in fact related?
 How important is the water in a good bagel?
-I went to find out, by visiting a baker's dozen bagel spots in the Valley.
+I went to find out by visiting 11 bagel spots in the Valley.

 If you were to make dough with unfiltered tap water, instead of filtered or softened water, you would taste the difference.
 This is especially clear in Phoenix, where the water is uniquely hard.